gyulanemeth/bluefox.email/posts/bluefox-email-is-an-amazon-ses-wrapper.md

 The last two are what separate a queue from a rate limiter, and they are usually the ones added after the first incident rather than before it.

 **What BlueFox does.** Every [transactional email, triggered email, campaign and automation email](/posts/transactional-triggered-campaign-or-automation-understanding-email-types) goes through our queue.
 Your application makes one call and is done.
-We pace the send, handle transient failures, and survive our own restarts without losing your messages.
+We pace the send and retry transient failures, so your application does not have to.

-New BlueFox projects also start in a [sandbox](/docs/projects/delivery-modes), limited to one email per second and 100 emails per day.
-Moving to production means verifying your domain and requesting access, and keeping that access requires holding your bounce rate below 2.5% and your complaint rate below 0.05%.
-That is a warm-up mechanism rather than an obstacle, and we monitor both continuously so you find out before a provider does.

 ## Retries, and the email that sends twice